adsabs/adsabs.github.io/blog/_posts/2023-12-06-AGUSciXLaunch.md

 If you're attending AGU and want an exclusive conversation about SciX, reach out to us at [scixcommunity@cfa.harvard.edu](mailto:scixcommunity@cfa.harvard.edu).
 We're eager to set up one-on-one sessions and discuss how SciX can elevate your scientific exploration.

 Additionally, as the NASA SciX team continues to grow, we are very interested in speaking with earth science informatics professionals and others who might be interested in playing an active role in the SciX digital library’s ongoing expansion.
-We will be hiring new staff, convening a SciX advisory group, and launching a community ambassador program .
+We will be hiring new staff, convening a SciX advisory group, and launching a community ambassador program.
 Please come find us in the exhibit hall to learn more about these opportunities to get more involved!

 We're very excited to share the NASA Science Explorer launch with you at AGU and look forward to seeing you soon at **booth #649!**